dataq-instruments/ClearingProcedure/README.md

 9. Press the Program Button at the lower left corner.
 When it finishes, the device should be FLASHING like a Christmas tree light

-10. Now you can discard your instrument
+10. Now you can dispose your instrument